François de Scépeaux: Reign of Francis I

 Vielleville had his first military engagement at the Battle of Pavia on 24 February 1525.
 At the Battle of Melphe in 1528, he distinguished himself in a naval battle fought on the outskirts of Naples.
 In 1536, he became attached to the house of the Duke of Orleans, who would later become King Henry II.
 Both he and Jacques d'Albon de Saint-André would be close confidants of the young Duke, reinforcing his hatred of his brother Charles.
 Vielleville was later sent to Italy to monitor the state of affairs of Marshal de Montjean in 1538.

 He served at the Siege of Perpignan, where he was inducted into Knighthood in 1541.
 Vielleville also took part in the various sieges of Saint-Dizier, Landrecies, Hesdin, and Thérouanne.

-Vielleville fought at the Battle of Cerisoles on 11 April 1544.
+Vielleville fought at the Battle of Ceresole on 11 April 1544.
 He was then sent to England to prevent a rupture which broke out on his return from 23 May to 1 June 1545.
 He later returned from England to participate in the Siege of Boulogne-sur-Mer in 1546.